Sch3lp/angular2-master-class-starter/LEARNINKS.md

 Use it to be more specific about which component to inject.

 ## QueryList is also an Observable
-Makes it easy to use, and might not even need an `ngAfterOnInit`.
+Makes it easier to use, you can also react to `.changes` Observable when content gets pushed by a server.
+Take care to still subscribe to `.changes` in the `ngAfterOnInit`, otherwise the `QueryList`'ll be undefined.